Fixed-Parameter Extrapolation and Aperiodic Order: Equivalent characterizations of convexity for -clonvex sets

-Now suppose that $\lambda \not \in \reals$, and that $A$ is arbitrary but contains an accumulation point $a$.
+Now suppose that $\lambda \not \in \reals$, and that $A$ is arbitrary (subject to this section's convention) but contains an accumulation point $a$.
 We show that in such a case, $A = \complexes$.
-We do this by showing that any point $x \in \complexes$ is an accumulation point of $A$, from which the result follows by the closure of $A$.
-The proof is the same in spirit as for $\lambda \in \reals$, but here there is no division into cases as to whether $x$ is to the ``left'' or ``right'' of $a$.
+We do this by showing that any point $x \in \complexes$ is an accumulation point of $A$, from which the result follows by the fact that $A$ is closed.
+The proof is in the same in spirit as the case where $\lambda \in \reals$, but here there is no division into cases as to whether $x$ is to the ``left'' or ``right'' of $a$.
 For ease of illustration, we will assume that $\Im(\lambda) > 0$, as depicted in Fig.~\ref{fig:similar}.
 The case where $\Im(\lambda) < 0$ is entirely similar.

 The proof is by contradiction.
 Again, let $C\subseteq A$ be the set of all accumulation points of $A$, and let $b \in C$ be the closest to $x$ of any point in $C$.
 Such a point $b$ exists, because the set $\{z\in C : |z-x| \le |a-x|\}$, as well as being nonempty, is closed and bounded, and hence compact.
 Now assume for the sake of contradiction that $x\notin A$.
 Then $x\ne b$.
 Draw a circle with $x$ as the center and $b$ on the circle.
 Let $D$ denote the open disk bounded by the circle.
-We will show now that there exists a point in $C \intersect D$, which contradicts the hypothesis that $b$ is the closest point in $C$ to $x$.
+We will show now that $C \intersect D \ne \emptyset$, which contradicts the hypothesis that $b$ is the closest point in $C$ to $x$.
 For ease in visualization, suppose $b$ is at the top of the circle (see Fig.~\ref{fig:accpoint}).